 Trim the ends of washed Brussels sprouts and using a mandolin (with the safety guard on) or the grater attachment on a food processor, finely slice them.

 You can also do this by hand which, I do most often.
-When cutting by hand, I like to slice the sprout lengthways and then finely slice from there - this gives a flat surface to work on so the Sprout doesn't roll around.
+When cutting by hand, I slice the sprout lengthways and then finely slice from there → this kitchen safety tip keeps my fingers safer from sharp knives by providing a flat surface to work on so the Sprout doesn't roll around under my fingers.
 Set the sprouts aside in a large mixing bowl.

 Add the dressing ingredients except the sunflower oil to a metal bowl or immersion blender container.
 [I've made the dressing in an earthenware bowl for the photos below, so it's easier to see] Blend with an immersion blender until the capers are well chopped and combined.
 While still blending, add the sunflower oil in a steady stream until the dressing is smooth and emulsified.
 The dressing can also be made in a blender.